Fly-tipping simply means the unauthorised depositing of controlled waste on land that does not have a licence to take it.

 This takes a lot of time and effort for something that could be taken to the Household Waste Recycling Centres (HWRC) at Gwalchmai and Penhesgyn, free of charge and dealt with correctly.

-The Authority is not responsible for the cleansing of fly-tipping on private land.
+The council is not responsible for the cleaning fly-tipping on private land.
 Private arrangements will need to be made.

 Statute Law imposes punishment on those who commit environmental crime.